 As hunters, cats have incredible survival instincts and awareness.
-They have been known to have an extraordinary sense of self-preservation, and their agility allows them to navigate dangerous situations more adeptly than humans.
+They have been known to have an extraordinary sense of self-preservation, and their agility enables them to navigate dangerous situations more adeptly than humans.

-Understand that not all cats are the same and each may respond in various ways.
+However, understand that not all cats are the same, and each may respond in various ways.
 In the unfortunate event of a house fire, be sure to remember to bring your cat with you during the evacuation process!

 Do Cats Have Night Vision?

 Yes, cats do have exceptional night vision!
-As mentioned earlier, their eyes are especially designed and well-equipped to handle low-light conditions.
+Their eyes are specially designed and well-equipped to handle low-light conditions.
 The tapetum lucidum reflects incoming light back to the retina, giving their photoreceptor cells a second chance to detect it.

-Their natural hunting instincts paired with the anatomy and physiology of their eyes enhances their ability to see in the dark, making them skilled nocturnal hunters.
+Their natural hunting instincts, paired with the anatomy and physiology of their eyes, enhance their ability to see in the dark, making them skilled nocturnal hunters.